-Who: Teens must be 14 and in high school
+Who: Teens must be 14 and in high school by Septermber 1st.

 What: Typically, teen volunteers provide service in many areas, including the information desk, gift shop, sibling Clubhouse, clinic waiting rooms, Close to Home centers, and in office settings.
 Most assignments will be supporting families, patients, and staff.
 Teens continuing in the Nationwide Children's volunteer program will have the opportunity to train on patient units.

 When: Assignments will be same day/same time each week, typically 2-3 hours.

 Where: Primarily at the main campus; however, there are some opportunities at the Close to Home locations.